 + A light scarf.
 Everywhere you stay will have towels so instead pack a big scarf that you can wrap around your bub to get them off to sleep, cover yourself when you’re breastfeeding or drape over your toddler’s legs at dinner time if they’re cold.

 My typical list: One book only (a page turner, not that book you’ve been trying to make yourself read for six months).
 A small notebook and pen for jotting down personal thoughts/travel epiphanies/train illustrations.
 Three shoes – black trainers, leather flats and a pair of white cons for chasing after little ones down the street.
 Four bras – two white, one black, one sports.
 Pack as many pairs of undies as you like.
 Pack lots of basics that apply to many situations – i.e. a black cotton dress that can be dressed up or down rather than packing a beach dress as well as an evening dress.
 A light angora jumper rather than a heavy sweater to layer for changing conditions – Natural fibres (cotton and wool) are best, avoid polyester, always.
-Two jeans and jumpers (wear one pack one), three shorts, five tees (one for sleeping) and a linen shirt, two bathers, socks, singlets etc. Pack less outfits than you have days away, as clothes will be re-worn, and save a clean outfit for the flight home.
+Two jeans and jumpers (wear one pack one), two shorts, five tees (one for sleeping) and a linen shirt, one bathers, socks, singlets etc. Pack less outfits than you have days away, as clothes will be re-worn, and save a clean outfit for the flight home.

 Also leave your SLR camera at home; nine times out of ten you won’t take it out with you because it’s too big and your smart phone no doubt takes a great shot.
 Youtube has a few good vids for getting the most out of your smart phone camera – in a word, natural light.. and focus lock.